-Ginger also relieves inflammation by inhibiting different pathways and pro-inflammatory mediators such as nitric oxide, interleukin, prostaglandins, and tissue necrosis factors.
+Ginger is a #1 Naturopathic Rockstar Herb for pain because it also relieves inflammation by inhibiting different pathways and pro-inflammatory mediators such as nitric oxide, interleukin, prostaglandins, and tissue necrosis factors.
 It also increases the level of anti-inflammatory mediators such as cytokines and prevents intestinal inflammations.
 Medical studies showed that it improves digestive health by preventing the development of colitis and inflammatory bowel disease.

 Cardio-, Neuro- and respiratory protective agent:

-Ginger support optimal cardiovascular health by reducing the level of triglycerides, total cholesterol, and low-density lipoproteins in the blood.
+Ginger is good for the Naturopathic Pain patient's long term health by supporting optimal cardiovascular health by reducing the level of triglycerides, total cholesterol, and low-density lipoproteins in the blood.
 It improves blood supply, prevents the risk of atherosclerosis, inhibits the proliferation of vascular smooth muscles, and increases the level of high-density lipoproteins.
-Ginger also regulates high blood pressure via modulating the angiotensin-1 converting enzyme (ACE) activity, preventing platelet aggregation, and inducing vasodilation.
+Ginger also regulates high blood pressure via modulating angiotensin-1 converting enzyme (ACE) activity, preventing platelet aggregation, and inducing vasodilation.